 The 2019 Doyle Cup is different because there were two separate schedules drawn up.
 Depending on the results of games one and two, games three through seven would be altered.
 If the first games were swept by one team, then games three, four, five, six, and seven would have been played in Prince George.

 If games one and two were split, game three would have been in Brooks while games four through seven would be in Prince George.
-These series are the only examples I could find where the travel distance affected the scheduling.

 The Powell River series is an odd exception.
 The Spruce Kings had to travel a similar distance as the other three series and travel across the water on two separate ferries.